 Reality Check# 2

 A man reportedly left his vehicle running in the driveway of his house; he returned to find it stolen.
-Fairfield Police cautioned residents not to leave a vehicle running unattended regardless of the weather and time of day.
-Ian Thompson
+Fairfield Police cautioned residents not to leave their vehicles running unattended regardless of the weather and time of day. -Ian Thompson

 - How much time does it take to call the police department and wait for them to get to your location?